mat-docs/ATLAS.Site/docs/key-functionality/store/sqlrace/comparison.md

 ## SQLite

-SQLite is an embedded database used for simpler, local data storage needs.
+SQLite is a SQL database used for simpler, local data storage needs embedded within ATLAS.
 It does not require a separate server process.
+The only way to create SQLite session (SSNDB) is using an ATLAS Recorder (`Database Engine = SQLite`) or directly through SRMS (SQL Race Management Studio).

+!!! tip
+    ATLAS uses SQLite cache for storing telemetry or recorded data as local (temporary) cache.
+Users can move the data from local cache (SQLite) to SSN2 or SQL Race Database (using SRMS) if the data needs to be persisted.

 **Key Features:**